ussoewwin/comfyui-sdnq-splited/README.md

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

 **Note**: This node is for FLUX.2 only.
 While SDNQ supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2 only.
-Do not use with other models.
+Other models have not been tested.

 ---